 The following are examples from data submitted to ADHE via the AHEIS/SISDB for the fall term, Academic Year 2010.
-The complete report is found in the attached file titled "HS\Student\by\Course\Level\2009Fall.xls."
+The complete report is found in the attached file titled "HS_Student_by_Course_Level_2009Fall.xls."

-Good Example 1: Good Example 1 : This college did a good job of reporting these course levels.
+Good Example 1 : This college did a good job of reporting these course levels.
 Course Levels 7, 8 and 9 are used.
+There 9 are used.
 There are a relatively low number of high school students reported in Course Level 1.
 Level 1.
-Total HS S tudents ( Counts by Course L .evel Unduplicated HS Students Course Enrolled in Course Course Course Course Course Course Level AY2010 Level 0 Level 1 Level 2 Level 7 Level 8 Level 9 Totals Concurrent 680 - 21 - 459 431 56 967 946
+Total HS Students Counts by Course Level Unduplicated HS Students Course Enrolled in Course Course Course Course Course Course Level AY2010 Level 0 Level 1 Level 2 Level 7 Level 8 Level 9 Totals Concurrent 680 - 21 - 459 431 56 967 946